mbensmida/sphinx-poc/docs/Administration/Branding_eXo_Platform.rst

 |image2|

-Click the box in the Select Navigation Bar Style pane and select one style from the drop-down.
+3. Click the box in the Select Navigation Bar Style pane and select one style from the drop-down.

 Your style selection will also make the color of fonts on the top navigation bar change.

-    **Tip**

-    If your logo is light and colorful, you should select the Dark style.
+.. tip:: If your logo is light and colorful, you should select the Dark style.
 If it is darker, you should select the Light style.

-Click Save to accept your changes.
+4. Click Save to accept your changes.

 .. |image0| image:: images/common/administration_navigation.png
 .. |image1| image:: images/platform/branding_page.png